Nuitka/Nuitka/README.txt

 .. code-block:: bash

-    nuitka-python --windows-target program.py
+    nuitka-run --windows-target program.py

-To test the binary, use "wine program.exe", the "nuitka-python" does it automatically for you.
+To test the binary, use "wine program.exe", the "nuitka-run" does it automatically for you.

 Where to go next